symptomnavi.ch

 • Take care of your body.
 Plan rest periods during the day.

-• Take advantage of the days when you feel well to do activities that you enjoy (e.g. going for a walk, going to the cinema, meeting people you trust).
+• Make the most of your good days by doing things you enjoy (e.g. going for a walk, going to the cinema, meeting people you trust).

-• Try not to be alone with your anxieties on difficult days.
+• If you're struggling, try not to be alone with your fears.

-• Express your feelings, worries and questions to those close to you so that they can support you.
+• Talk to the people close to you about your feelings, concerns, and questions: they can support you.

 You feel...